Ode to Senior Level 2

 Until they started to win.

-No longer relegated to the back line, Becky's perseverance paid off and she was given center position in the dance and was the only one standing at the end of the routine when all others collapsed to their knees.
-One coach told me she'd "rather have a team of 'Beckies' than one with a handful of advanced tumblers."
-Halfway through the season, the Senior Level 5 team started arriving extra early and stand at the end of the stage to cheer them on.
-One such Worlds' level Allstar was overheard to say, “I’d show up five hours early to watch Becky work that dance.”
+No longer relegated to the back line, Becky's perseverance paid off and she was given center position in the dance and was the only one left standing at the end of the routine when all her teammates collapsed to their knees.
+One coach told me she'd "rather have a team of 'Beckies' than one full of advanced tumblers."

 And work it they all did.
-All the way to earning their CHEERSPORT jackets and a reputation for being the team to beat throughout Nationals season.
+All the way to earning their CHEERSPORT jackets and the reputation for being the team to beat throughout Nationals season.
 Confidence knows no level and thankfully for the sport of Allstars, the Level 1s, 2s and 3s know how to persevere.

 Becky never did get a softball scholarship as her father always hoped, but she became a USASF certified coach and shared her love for the sport with a new generation of little ones.
 With the right preparation and decisions they make in the next five years, some might reach Level 5.
 But many may persevere and still never go beyond Level 2.